 A CG-719B is not required and there are no fees associated with applying for a medical certificate.

-Mariners subject to the Maritime Labour Convention, but do not hold an STCW endorsement, must submit a CG-719K or 719K/E to an REC for issuance of a medical certificate.
+Mariners subject to the Maritime Labour Convention, but that do not hold an STCW endorsement, must submit a CG-719K or 719K/E to an REC for issuance of a medical certificate.
+If the mariner has submitted a physical to the NMC within the last 12 months, provide a statement with that information as well as the mariner's full name (last name, middle name, first name), reference number, and current address.

 Date of Examination